jnnabugwu/coffee_app/coffee_app/README.md

 3. Click Saved Photos if you want to go to Saved photos

-4. Once in Saved Photos click the referesh button to get the saved photos.
+4. Once in Saved Photos click the refresh button to get the saved photos.